signalfx/signalfx-agent/docs/monitors/http.md

 <!--- SETUP --->
 ## Setup

-To create a webcheck from URL, you need to split it into different configuration options.
+To create a webcheck from a URL, you need to split it into different configuration options.
 All of these will determine the `url` dimension value from its "normalized" url `{scheme}://{host}:{port}{path}`:
   * `scheme` will be `https` if `useHTTPS:true` or `http` else.